-When duty calls it’s a call that can’t go unanswered, and we all know the unfortunate struggle of finding a public bathroom in NYC.
-People have even gone as far as creating a map of all the public bathrooms around the city to save you in those moments when you feel like you’re about to burst.
+When duty calls it’s a call that can’t go unanswered, and we know all to well the unfortunate struggle of finding a public bathroom in NYC–people have even gone as far as creating a map of all the public bathrooms around the city to save you in those moments when you feel like you’re about to burst.

-The MTA unlocked the station restrooms about a year ago at its commuter rail hubs, including Penn Station, Atlantic Terminal, and Jamaica on the LIRR, as well as at Grand Central Terminal on the Metro-North Railroad.
+The MTA unlocked the subway station bathrooms about a year and a half ago at its commuter rail hubs, including Penn Station, Atlantic Terminal, and Jamaica on the LIRR, as well as at Grand Central Terminal on the Metro-North Railroad.

-Subway restrooms didn’t see as early of a reopening due to concerns regarding vandalism, illegal drug use, and other factors.
+However, subway station bathrooms didn’t see as early of a reopening due to concerns regarding vandalism, illegal drug use, and other factors.
 MTA reps also reported not having the staff required to take care of the facilities as workers were concerned with the multi-million-dollar pandemic effort to disinfect train cars daily.

 As other public restrooms in city parks and libraries began allowing people back in and Covid protocols were dropped, advocates began pushing the agency to unlock the bathrooms, especially since these public restrooms were one of the few options the city’s homeless population could rely on.